 Present x: Plotting Mean Inertia by n_clusters

-Now that we have generated mean inertia over 100 models for each value of n_clusters, we will plot mean inertia by n_clusters to visually assess the best value for n_clusters.
+Now that we have generated mean inertia over 100 models for each value of n_clusters, we will plot mean inertia by n_clusters.
+Then, we will discuss how to visually assess the best value to use for n_clusters.

 First, import matplotlib as follows: